Bright-04/NetTalk/README.md

-LAN Terminal Chat - Quick start

-This minimal app hosts a simple terminal-like chat UI on your PC.
-Other users on the same LAN can open a browser to http://<your-ip>:8765 and chat in real-time.

-Requirements

--   Python 3.8+

-Windows (PowerShell) quick run

 # NetTalk — LAN Terminal Chat

 A minimal, secure, terminal-style chat server you can host on your PC for small office LAN use (4–5 users).